emqx/eip/active/0038-secret-registry.md

 request templates, webhook actions.
 It is not a general-purpose configuration store, not an MQTT publish payload source, and not a key-management service.
-Encryption at rest, automatic rotation, and secret-broker integration (Vault, AWS Secrets Manager) are explicit non-goals for v1.
+Encryption at rest, automatic rotation, and direct secret-broker API integration (Vault, AWS Secrets Manager) are explicit non-goals for v1 — though a stored value may be a `file://` / `env://` reference resolved at use time, so secrets delivered as files or environment variables (Vault Agent, Kubernetes secret volumes) can be referenced without copying their plaintext into the registry (see "Value indirection").

 Read-back over the API returns metadata only -- the stored byte string never leaves the broker except as part of a rendered template at the